-If you haven't done so already, please take a look at our Shared Responsibilities documentation.
+If you haven't done so already, please take a look at our Memorandum of understanding (MoU).
 This document covers the more technical side of how to follow through on the responsibilities outlined in that document.

 One of the benefits of working on the Private Cloud Platform is the freedom that DevOps teams enjoy.
 You are given complete control over your namespaces, letting you take direct control over the deployment of your application.
 That control comes with some responsibilities, and the Platform Team would like to help you understand and adjust to these responsibilities by providing some best practices for them!

 Product Teams are responsible for everything inside their namespaces: all objects, deployment configuration and data.
 This means that you should be able to recover all objects, deployment configurations and data, if necessary.

 In order to make this more digestible, this document is broken down according to the types of objects you might find in your namespace, with best practices for how to backup and recover each.

 What would happen if some catastrophic failure completely destroyed one of the BC Government's OpenShift clusters?
 This is obviously not a very likely scenario, but it serves as a good thought experiment to consider what teams should think about backing up and knowing how to recover.

 If something like this were to happen, the Platform Team and our friends at DXC would work together to stand up a new cluster, and would redeploy all platform services, including the Product Registry.
 We would end up with a cluster with complete recovered services - including Vault and Artifactory - and a cluster full of empty namespaces with fresh access granted according to the Product Registry's listed Product Owner and Team Lead.

 This means it is the responsibility of the team to be able to recover every object and all data within your namespaces.